Armed Offenders Squad (Victoria)

-The Armed Offenders Squad was a unit of the Victorian Police tasked with investigating non-fatal violent crimes.
+The Armed Offenders Squad was a unit of Victoria Police in Australia tasked with investigating non-fatal violent crimes.
 Subject to frequent complaints of police brutality, the squad was disbanded in 2006 following an investigation by the Victorian Office of Police Integrity.

 Formation

 The predecessor of the Armed Offenders Squad was the Armed Robbery Squad, a unit regularly accused of excessive force and violence.
 The 1979 Beach Inquiry found that the Armed Robbery Squad had committed "abuses... so grave as to warrant the most prompt institution of safeguarding reforms.".
 In 1999 the Armed Robbery Squad, the Special Response Squad, and the Prison Squad were amalgamated to form the Armed Offenders Squad.
 At the time of its dissolution in 2006, the Squad was made up of 35 detectives.

 Internal culture

-The Armed Offenders Squad had their own self-created logo of two golden revolvers with the barrels crossed.
+The Armed Offenders Squad had their self-created logo of two golden revolvers with the barrels crossed.
 When the Squad would submit printed evidence to the Victorian Prosecutor, they superimposed the golden-revolver logo on top of the official Victoria Police badge symbol in contravention of Victorian Police regulations.
 All Squad members, including the squad's sole female member, adopted a uniform of black suits, white shirts, dark sunglasses and a team-issue black tie featuring the logo.
 The uniform was based on the clothes worn by the jewel-thieves in the film Reservoir Dogs.

 Understaffing meant that the Armed Offenders Squad rarely had a permanent supervisor, operating instead under a succession of acting managers and short-term appointees.
 The Office of Police Integrity's investigation found that "informal Squad culture ... gained such strength and impenetrability that the chain of command was effectively reversed, to the point where some Squad members considered themselves immune from managerial accountability or authority."
 When, in 2003, a newly appointed Inspector drew up a comprehensive and detailed action plan to improve the day-to-day operations of the squad, his proposals were ignored until he was transferred out, at which point they were permanently shelved.
 When interviewed by the Office of Police Integrity, a former Squad manager said: "I’d rather see someone out getting complaints for working...
 You’re going to accumulate complaints if you work... sure you won’t get any if you just sit around and do nothing."